lisaong/diec/day2/README.md

 python3 iota_client.py --gen_address
 ```
 3. Edit feeder/iota_wallets.json.
 Sender accounts must use the IOTA seed, whereas recipient accounts can use an IOTA address.
 You basically run steps 1 and 2 three times (where step 2 is optional for the recipient account).
-4. Run the microservices, update the shell variable below with the actual serial port path:
+4. Edit docker/.env to update the IOTA Tangle url and Micro:bit serial port path.
+5. Run compose
 ```
-export MICROBIT_PORT=/dev/ttyACM0
+cd ~/diec/day2/docker

-docker-compose up
+docker-compose up -d
+docker-compose logs -f -t
 ```
-5. Flip the Micro:bit left and right, while clicking button A.  If all goes well, you should observe see MQTT traffic.
+6. Flip the Micro:bit left and right, while clicking button A or B. If all goes well, you should observe traffic like the following:

 | Topic | Publisher | Key Subscriber | Payload |
 | -- | -- | -- | -- |